Shawnee High School (New Jersey): Athletics

 In addition to nationally ranked men's soccer and women's lacrosse programs, the football, basketball, and men's lacrosse teams are consistently ranked among the top teams in South Jersey.
 As a part of the Lenape Regional High School District, Shawnee High School participates in many sports.

 Shawnee High School has a club ice hockey team that competes in Varsity Tier I as a member of the South Jersey High School Ice Hockey League.

 The girls' cross country team won the Group IV state championship in 1983, 1990, 1991, 1993, 1995, 1997, 2002, and 2003.
-The eight group titles are tied for fifth-most of all schools in New Jersey.
+The eight group titles are the seventh most of all schools in New Jersey.
 The girls' cross country team won the Meet of Champions in 1991, 1997, 2002, and 2003; the program's four state team titles are tied for third-most in the state.

 The girls' lacrosse team was overall state champion in 1989 (defeating Moorestown High School in the tournament final), 1992 (vs. Moorestown), 1993 (vs. Summit High School), 1994 and 1996 (vs. Lenape High School), 1997 (vs. Hunterdon Central High School) and 1998 (vs. Moorestown).
 The team won the Group IV state title in 2013 (vs. Ridgewood High School).
-The eight state titles won by the program are second-most in the state.
+The eight state titles won by the program are tied for second-most in the state.
 The Burlington County Times called the Moorestown-Shawnee girls lacrosse programs the "ultimate rivalry", citing the 14 straight years through 2012 in which the two teams played each other in the playoffs, and the number of group titles won by the two programs.
 The 1989 team finished the season with a record of 17-1-0 after winning the overall state title by a score of 7-4 in the championship game against a Moorestown team that entered the playoff finals with no losses in 54 games and having won the two previous state titles.